JosiahOnline/jekyll-static-blog/index.md

 more: More
 all-events: /all-events/

-feedback1: Your feedback matters!
-feedback2: This website is currently in <span>BETA</span> version and our aim is to inform visitors about our latest activities, news, events and announcements.
-We appreciate if you can rate this website for better improvement.
-Do click <span><a href="https://goo.gl/forms/CMb7j9jtieQ6QbVJ2" target="_blank">here</a></span> and let us know your feedback.
-Thank you!
 newsletter1: COGS Newsletter
 newsletter2: Join our members and be notified about our latest news and activities.
 Never miss the details of our events that you care.
 newsletter3: ENTER YOUR EMAIL HERE